Teaching Small Language Models to Reason: Experimental Setup

 \subsubsection{Symbolic Reasoning}

 Lastly, we benchmark the model on two synthetic tasks for symbolic reasoning: (1) last letter concatenation and (2) coinflip \citep{wei2022chain}.
 Last letter concatenation prompts the model to concatenate the last letter of each word in a string.
 Coinflip prompts the model to perform state tracking of the coin being flipped.
-Similarly to commonsense reasoning, we evaluate task accuracy by checking the CoT for the target answer.
-Due to the rigid structure of the datasets, we focus on evaluating the model's generalisability to out-of-distribution examples.
-Specifically, we finetune the models on examples of length two, but evaluate the model's ability to generalise to sequences of length three and four.
-We initially infer the CoT using PaLM 540B, however, we find that the LLM is able to perfectly replicate the desired CoT bar for one example due to the rigidness of the template.
+We evaluate task accuracy in the same manner as before.
+Due to the rigid structure of the datasets, we focus on evaluating the model's generalizability to out-of-distribution (OOD) examples.
+We finetune the models on examples of length two and evaluate on sequences of length three and four.
+We initially infer the CoT using PaLM 540B, however, find that the LLM is able to perfectly replicate the desired CoT bar one example due to the rigidness of the template.
 We therefore decide to use the template generated CoT in our experiments.